By Dr. Michael Toedt, Managing Partner and CEO at TS&C GmbH

 Step3: Based on the consolidated and clean data a central profile must be created, which shows a complete picture of each individual.

 Step5: Usage of the new knowledge.
 Big Data is all about quality, it is all about individualization for a better marketing, a better service or better decisions.
+Based on the new knowledge applications like for marketing, operations, quality management or decision making in combination with a smart data management team on site are than responsible to monetize and use the new asset.

 Hotels sit on a treasure of raw material